Building Your Digital Platform: Who To Hire And When

 If you have the funds, consider hiring for the long term and building your internal team.
 You can create an in-house staff, or depending on your budget and initial team’s technical expertise, you might want to outsource some tasks to help expedite and reduce costs.
 Along with developers, a fractional CTO and product manager can aid your progress in this phase.

-Whether hiring for the short or long term, you still need to plan and budget for additional, future development.
+Whether hiring for the short or long term, you still need to plan and budget for additional future development.
 The solution that worked in phase one may not be right for future phases.
 Know that it’s common to rebuild your codebase from scratch when you scale.
 Stay adaptable; your digital platform will only help your business grow if it keeps functioning and meets users' needs as technology changes.
-My rule: $1 invested in planning saves $10 building your product and $100 once the product is built.
+My rule: $1 invested in planning saves $10 in building your product and $100 once the product is built.

 Phase Three: Startup With A Solid Online Presence

 You’ve now secured angel, seed and/or other investment, your platform works and you have a solid online presence.
 The good news is you already laid the groundwork for phase three development needs in phases one and two.
 Your work now is to keep the machine running and ensure you have the right team to do it.

 Build a team set for the long term.